 Read more: How a Kairos Moment Changes the World

-A Metaphor for Cooperation with the Holy Spirit
+The Elements of A Metaphor for Cooperation with the Holy Spirit

 In a Kairos moment of cooperation with the Holy Spirit, these three main elements mix in a fluid manner.

-They are not always neat and orderly.
+These elements are not always neat and orderly.

 However, a metaphor can help us grasp the concept of how to cooperate with the Holy Spirit in a Kairos moment.